bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 5: 01:22:01

-OK, Yeah, I think I get it.
+Okay, Yeah, I think I get it.
 And with RBF, you like expose which one of the addresses or outputs are like the actual change.

 Speaker 1: 01:22:10

 Yes.
-Right.
 That might be the most obvious one.
 I didn't even do this for a very long time.
 Then things just start to click, you know.